All you need to know about breast screening… an essential part of every woman’s life and health!

-Most doctors feel that early detection tests for breast cancer save many thousands of lives each year.
+Most doctors feel that early detection tests for breast cancer can save many thousands of lives each year.

-The guidelines for breast cancer screening differ in different countries, but generally include the following:
+The guidelines for breast-cancer screening differ in different countries, but generally include the following:

 Women over 40 should ask their doctor how often to go for a mammogram.

 A mammogram is an X-ray of the breast that uses very low levels of radiation.
 The breast is flattened between 2 X-ray plates during the process.
 While this may be uncomfortable, it only lasts a few moments and is required to get a good picture.
 The pressure does not damage the breast tissue.